aln787/revealGhPages/presentation.md

 ###Add new remote repository using the Github API
-- Details to be added at a later point and can replace the screen shot based approach.
+- Details to be added at a later point
+  - This can replace the screen shot based approach

 ---